Man remanded for McNally murder as court told ‘live stream’ alibi was prerecord

 The court was told that McCullagh was initially arrested in the wake of the murder but then ruled out a suspect on the basis of the alleged live stream alibi.

-He said McCullagh, who works in the local media industry, then went on to interact with the McNally family in the weeks that followed.
+He said McCullagh, who works part time for the Belfast Telegraph, then went on to interact with the McNally family in the weeks that followed.

 He claimed the accused left his phone in the home of Ms McNally’s parents and recorded 40 minutes of audio.